jospueyo/singularity-guide/examples/1-example-postgis-container.md

 ```
 $ sudo singularity build --sandbox pgcontainer docker://postgis/postgis
 ```
-"pgcontainer" was the name chosen in this case, but it can be any name.
 This command creates a folder called "pgcontainer".
+It was the name chosen in this case, but it can be any name.

 ## Step 2: enter the sandbox container using --writable mode
 ```